Charges at Bartholomews are reviewed on September the 1st of each year. The following are those which apply from that date in 2018.

 |Or||Termly in advance||£7,500|

 For terms of between five and ten weeks in duration, costs may be calculated on a pro rata basis.
 For terms of greater than ten weeks, and for years greater than 30 weeks, a charge of £375 per additional week should be added, this being effectively half of the standard weekly rate.
 When the amount of tuition required is greater than normal, it may be necessary to calculate costs on an individual basis.

 Hourly Tuition Charges

 Those attending on a short-term or part-time basis may find it more economical to receive accounts according to the exact number of hours of tuition required in each term.
 On this basis the hourly rate for individual tuition is £70 for terms comprising 100 hours or more, £75 for terms comprising fifty hours or more, or £80 for terms comprising less than fifty hours.
 However, as for those electing for standard termly charges, it should be borne in mind that this also covers the cost of personal supervision, help with university applications and other facilities available to students at the College.
 Although we rarely arrange group tuition, when we do, each hour of individual tuition may be converted into two hours of group tuition in terms of cost.
 Please note, however, that supplementary accounts may be issued in arrears to those on hourly rates, should the overall amount of tuition exceed that originally anticipated.

 Science Practicals, Art and Photography

-In art and photography a cost of £400 per AS and/or A level and £200 per GCSE is applied, to cover the extra expense involved in the administration, moderation and exam invigilation of these subjects.
+In art and photography a cost of £300 per AS level, £400 per A level and £200 per GCSE is applied, to cover the extra expense involved in the administration, moderation and exam invigilation of these subjects.
 Such costs are normally charged in the term in which final exams are taken.